Yadnesh-Ranshevare/DSA/linked_list/Readme.md

         Node nextNode = currNode.next; // as we Don't need nextNode outside this loop we declare it inside the loop currNode.next = prevNode;
         prevNode = currNode;
-        currNode = nextNode; // as currNode.next = prevNode we need to use another Node to keep the trace of the nextNode }
+        currNode = nextNode; // as currNode.next = prevNode we need to use another Node to keep the track of the nextNode }

     head.next = null;